The Royal Melbourne Philharmonic Choir

 2017 saw the RMP Choir begin the year with a CD recording of a Mario Lanza Tribute CD with Mark Vincent (another No. 1 on the Australian charts); a special Requiem for the Fallen concert on ANZAC Day at St Paul’s Cathedral including Mozart’s Requiem and Elgar’s For the Fallen; a spectacular performance of Verdi’s Messa da Requiem at Hamer Hall; a series of Scotland the Brave concerts at Hamer Hall; ‘Zelda: Symphony of a Goddess’ concerts at Hamer Hall; Rutter’s Gloria at Deakin Edge, and a busy December program including Handel’s Messiah at Melbourne Town Hall and three traditional Carols in the Cathedral Concerts in St Paul’s.

-Following disruptions caused by the pandemic in 2020 the RMP quickly returned to a full schedule of performances, which in 2022 has included Across the Vast, Eternal Sky – The music of Ola Gjeilo, the Australian premiere of Tchaikovsky’s Coronation Cantata “Moscow”, Rutter’s Requiem, and most recently supported the famed Italian tenor Andrea Bocelli at his sold-out concert at Rod Laver Arena.
+Following disruptions caused by the pandemic in 2020 the RMP quickly returned to a full schedule of performances, which in 2022 included Across the Vast, Eternal Sky – The music of Ola Gjeilo, the Australian premiere of Tchaikovsky’s Coronation Cantata “Moscow”, Rutter’s Requiem, and a sold-out concert at Rod Laver Arena in front of 16,000 people with the famed Italian tenors Andrea and Matteo Bocelli.

 The Choir has also performed the music at Australian Citizenship Ceremonies throughout the year at Melbourne Town Hall, as well as at various civic and corporate events which in recent years have included the Battle for Australia Ceremony at the Shrine of Remembrance and the Victoria Tourism Awards.